colinbruner/colinbruner.com/content/posts/cloud/gcp/automating-lazy-vendors.md

    cf->>+gce: Registers Node with XML via HTTP POST
 ```

----

-The above renders a lot better in light mode, give it a shot at the top left of this page.

----

 ### More Detail

 The below is half for my own record to easily remember.
 For those curious about the details, please read on.